screepers/Screeps-Grafana-V2/README.md

 ## Setup

-1. Update all .example files and/or folders to match your needs.
+1. Edit `example.env` and `docker-compose.example.yml` to match your needs.
 This step is not required if you are using the default setup.
+2. Copy `users.example.json` to `users.json` and edit it according to [User Setup](#User-Setup).
 2. Add your own Grafana variables in `grafanaConfig/.env.grafana`.
 This file will be updated after a volume reset.

 ### User Setup